Table of Contents

 Medicaid planners are extremely knowledgeable when it comes to all things Medicaid related.
 They help clients restructure their income and assets to meet the financial requirements and gain eligibility.
 They assist persons in planning techniques that preserve assets for family as inheritance, as well as protect one’s home from Medicaid’s estate recovery program.
 Unlike estate planning attorneys, Medicaid planners do not do advanced estate planning.
 However, professional Medicaid planners work closely with estate planning attorneys in certain situations.

 Eldercare financial planners help seniors put together a financial plan to downsize their resources in preparation to potentially pay for long term care.
 They can also aid in protecting assets from Medicaid “spend down”.
 Essentially, they manage a person’s finances and have a vast understanding of financial matters.
 Their expertise, however, is neither Medicaid planning nor estate planning.

 How Much Does Medicaid Estate Planning Cost?

 Professional Medicaid planners generally charge $3,000 – $8,000 for Medicaid estate planning, while the cost to hire an estate planning attorney is greater.
-Financial advisors, rather than charge a set fee, generally base the cost of estate planning on the percentage of the total value of one’s financial portfolio.
+Financial advisors generally do not charge a set fee.
+Instead they base the cost of estate planning on a percentage of the total value of one’s financial portfolio.
 For those who already have a financial advisor, it is suggested they inquire with their advisor first about Medicaid estate planning.
 Financial advisors will not take on a new client for the sole purpose of Medicaid estate planning.
-For all others, contacting a professional Medicaid planner is advised.
+For all others, it is advised one contact a professional Medicaid planner.
 Begin your search.